zacharygolba/r2d2-diesel/README.md

 r2d2-diesel
 ===========

 Provides [r2d2](https://github.com/sfackler/r2d2) support to allow connection pooling with Diesel.
+Exact same as regular r2d2-diesel except has been changed to be MySQL specific in order to avoid issue with health check result not being used.

 Examples
 ========